 RMIT is a global university of technology and design, Australia’s largest tertiary institution and the Cities Programme’s lead partner and supporter.

 The International Secretariat of the Cities Programme is hosted by RMIT’s Global Cities Research Institute, located in its Melbourne city campus.
 The University’s research focus on solving the critical global problems affecting communities and the environment positions it to support the Cities Programme’s innovating cities with a breadth of expertise and research capability…(more)

 UNGCCP recently formalised its partnership with United Nations Human Settlements Programme (UN Habitat), as a lead partner in the World Urban Campaign .
 The World Urban Campaign is an advocacy instrument, coordinated by lead partner UN-Habitat, within which partners decide of a common accord on priorities to ensure maximum benefits of synchronizing resources and expertise to advance the objective within the campaign framework.

 As a member of the World Urban Campaign Steering Committee, the UNGCCP will be an active player in relevant sub-committees and working groups for setting up policies, priorities and action areas…(more)

-World Vision Australia
+World Vision International

 Techo is a Latin American youth led non-profit organization working towards poverty eradication in slums and development of sustainable communities through promoting community development, creating social awareness, and political advocacy.
 Established in Chile in 1997, Techo currently operates in 19 Latin American countries, involving over 500,000 young volunteers.
 Its recent achievements include building 80,000 transitional houses across Latin America, engaging 8,000 families in social inclusion programs, and creating 148 active community organizing committee.

 The UNGCCP and Techo have entered a partnership in August 2012…(more)